 If you choose to connect your account on the Workplace Activity Tracker Service to your account on another service, we may receive information from the other service.
 You can stop sharing the information from the other service with us by removing our access to that other service.
 These connections to third-party services can be managed in the account settings (my dashboard > settings)

 If you choose to use the GPS tracking system within the App your device will collect data to estimate a variety of metrics like the number of steps you take, your distance travelled, and points earned.
 When save that activity the data recorded on your device is transferred from your device to our servers.

 5. Usage information

-When you access or use the Workplace Challenge Service, we receive certain usage data.
+When you access or use the Workplace Activity Tracker Service, we receive certain usage data.
 This includes information about your interaction with the Service, for example when you create or log into your account, log activity or connect to a third-party service.

 Legal basis for processing